-1. The distinction between darul Islam and Darul Kufr is false.
+1. The distinction between Darul Islam and Darul Kufr is false.
 Every land belongs to the creator.

-2. The divine guidance can be lived anywhere.
+2. The Divine guidance is for anywhere.

 5. Muslims must ensure the safety and security of all citizens and should join the system to protect all.